aws/aws-cdk-go/awscdk/awslambdadestinations/README.md

   depending on whether the lambda function invocation succeeded or failed.
 The event field `resource` contains the function and destination ARNs.
 See [AWS Events](https://docs.aws.amazon.com/eventbridge/latest/userguide/aws-events.html) for the different event fields.
+* For S3 (`S3Destination`), the invocation record json is stored as a `File` in the destination bucket.
+The path of a destination payload file in the configured bucket is `aws/lambda/async/<function-name>/YYYY/MM/DD/YYYY-MM-DDTHH.MM.SS-<Random UUID>`.

 ### Auto-extract response payload with lambda destination